sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 #### Version 1.7.3-All URLS
-* Supports running IQ server on any URL
+* Supports running IQ Server on any URL
 * Fixed various bugs

 #### Version 1.7.2-added new formats